teityura/rcon-py/README.md

 ## Configs

+These environment variables can include settings that depend on the environment in which the application is run, such as database connection information or API keys:

 - rcon.yaml: A file containing settings for RCON and the Discord bot.
 - .env: This file is used to set environment variables.
-These environment variables can include settings that depend on the environment in which the application is run, such as database connection information or API keys.

-## Cron Job Details
+## Cron Job Sample

 The cron job is scheduled to execute the hook.py script with the restart command once every day at 6:55 AM.
-This ensures that the script runs precisely at the specified time without any intervals.
+The script then waits for 300 seconds before initiating a restart, ensuring that the actual restart occurs at 7:00 AM.

 ```
 55 6 * * * @@CUR_USER@@ @@CURDIR@@/venv/bin/python @@CURDIR@@/src/hook.py restart 300